Beyond Content Relevance: Evaluating Instruction Following in Retrieval Models: InfoSearch: Construction and Evaluation

 \section{InfoSearch: Construction and Evaluation}

 We construct a benchmark, \textbf{In}struction-\textbf{Fo}llowing \textbf{Search} (\emph{\textbf{InfoSearch}}), to evaluating the search models' ability to follow instructions.
-The benchmark is composed of instructional query/doc data across six dimensions and two novel metrics to measure models' responsiveness to instructions.
-Section §\ref{subsec:framework} details the dimension settings and retrieval modes under the InfoSerach framework, Section~§\ref{subsec:Construction} explains the dataset construction process, and Section~§\ref{subsec:metrics} describes the design logic behind our proposed metrics.
+InfoSearch is composed of query-doc pairs across six dimensions and two novel metrics to measure models' responsiveness to instructions.
+In this section, §\ref{subsec:framework} details the dimension settings and retrieval modes under the InfoSerach framework, §\ref{subsec:Construction} explains the dataset construction process, and §\ref{subsec:metrics} describes the design logic behind our proposed metrics.